 Separate property, that is, things owned individually by one of the spouses, which may be either personal property or real property (real estate), is not subject to Equitable Distribution.

 Marital and Divisible Property are subject to Equitable Distribution in North Carolina.
 Therefore, the Classification process is often incredibly important.Arbitration

 Traditional forms of alternative dispute resolution involve both arbitration and mediation.
-Family law attorneys may prefer to “arbitrate” a matter for divorce, especially those involving complex marital estates, business valuations, and equitable distribution claims.
+Divorce attorneys in the Charlotte area may prefer to “arbitrate” a family law matter, especially those involving complex marital estates, business valuations, and equitable distribution claims.

 It is a method of litigation that offers finality, with a less formalized trial process.
 Certain prenuptial agreements may contractually mandate binding arbitration as a way to limit the costs of traditional litigation.Mediation

 Mediation is another form of ADR or Alternative Dispute Resolution.
-It may save the parties to a divorce the substantial expense of courtroom litigation.
+It may save the parties the substantial expense of courtroom litigation.

 Mediation, relating to family law matters, is intended to be a less formalized manner to resolve disputes.
 As such, it can prove to be less emotionally and financially burdensome.
 That depends largely on the willingness of the parties to be reasonable in mediating a case.